10 common sex myths and facts

 There are various versions of this told to young girls to make them want to have unprotected sex.
-The concept of having sex ‘standing up’ comes off the fact that if the sex is a little less comfortable, then there is a high likelihood that there will be no pregnancy.
+The concept of having sex ‘standing up’ comes from the fact that if the sex is a little less comfortable, then there is a high likelihood that there will be no pregnancy.
 This is not correct.
-There is a chance a woman will get pregnant if she has unprotected sex, whether it is done sitting, lying on one’s back or standing.
+There is a chance a woman will get pregnant if she has unprotected sex, whether it is done sitting, lying on one’s back, or standing.

 It is believed that if you have sex in a pool or underwater, the sperm will be washed away and killed.
-This is false as having sex in water isn’t a determiner for whether there would be a pregnancy or not.
+This is false as having sex in water isn’t a determiner of whether there would be a pregnancy or not.

 No amount of local gin will prevent an unwanted pregnancy.
-Whether it is taken before, during or after sex, it does absolutely nothing.
+Whether it is taken before, during, or after sex, it does absolutely nothing.
 It is advised that you make use of some form of birth control to prevent unwanted pregnancies instead.

 A lot of young girls believe there is something that makes them immune from being pregnant the first time they have sex.
 This is very wrong.
 There is every chance of pregnancy occurring the very first-time sex occurs.

 Studies have shown that masturbation has helped people discover what their sexual preferences are.
 It is also safe and a natural way to release any sexual tension.
-Like every other thing, it should be done in moderation and it is not harmful as it is rumoured to be.
+Like every other thing, it should be done in moderation and it is not harmful as it is rumored to be.
 It is also a good way to know what works for you when it comes to sex.